Accretion disk: Super-Eddington accretion disks (slim disks, Polish doughnuts)

 Unsolved problem in physics: Accretion disk QPOs: Quasi-periodic oscillations happen in many accretion disks, with their periods appearing to scale as the inverse of the mass of the central object.
 Why do these oscillations exist?
 Why are there sometimes overtones, and why do these appear at different frequency ratios in different objects?

 The theory of highly super-Eddington black hole accretion, M≫M_{Edd}, was developed in the 1980s by Abramowicz, Jaroszynski, Paczyński, Sikora, and others in terms of "Polish doughnuts" (the name was coined by Rees).
 Polish doughnuts are low viscosity, optically thick, radiation pressure supported accretion disks cooled by advection.
 They are radiatively very inefficient.
 Polish doughnuts resemble in shape a fat torus (a doughnut) with two narrow funnels along the rotation axis.
 The funnels collimate the radiation into beams with highly super-Eddington luminosities.

 Slim disks (name coined by Kolakowska) have only moderate super-Eddington accretion rates, M≥M_{Edd}, rather disk-like shapes, and almost thermal spectra.
 They are cooled by advection, and are radiatively ineffective.
 They were introduced by Abramowicz, Lasota, Czerny, and Szuszkiewicz in 1988.

-Excretion disk
+Decretion disk

-The opposite of an accretion disk is an excretion disk where instead of material accreting from a disk on to a central object, material is excreted from the center outward onto the disk.
-Excretion disks are formed when stars merge.
+The opposite of an accretion disk is an decretion disk where instead of material accreting from a disk on to a central object, material is excreted from the center outward onto the disk.
+They are formed from matter ejected from a star, and are often assosicated with Be stars.